 Learn more about helping a child cope with the loss of a loved one here.

-~ Nichole Schwerman, MA, is the bereavement coordinator at Children’s Hospital of Wisconsin.
+- Nichole Schwerman, MA, CT, bereavement coordinator, Children’s Hospital of Wisconsin